aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/create-transparent-image-of-excel-worksheet/_index.md

 | :- |
 |![todo:image_alt_text](create-transparent-image-of-excel-worksheet_1.png)|

-While, in the following worksheet image, transparency has been applied.
+In the following worksheet image, transparency has been applied.
 The cells with no fill colors are transparent.

 |**Output with transparency enabled**|
 | :- |